-Ripe strawberry sweetness, floral notes with a long, lemony finish
+Ripe berry sweetness, floral notes with a long, lemony finish

 There’s Yirgacheffe: the highly prized Ethiopian coffee that coffee connoisseurs rave about for it’s delicate acidity and vibrant florals, and then there’s OCR Yirgacheffe.
 OCR stands for “Operation Cherry Red” which is the brainchild of Trabocca Coffee Importers.